On this page

 The Department for Energy and Mining has an extensive collection of processed archive 2D and 3D data in a SEG Y format.
 This collection is considered complete for all company exploration activities post 1975.
 All available attribute data has been captured into PEPS-SA as a lot of original data lacks the standard information necessary to facilitate correct data loading into workstation platforms.

 Due to the complexity of versions created during reprocessing, and general poor data standards of data presentation, DEM has prepared a series of "workstation ready" SEG Y datasets for 2D seismic data.
 For more information see the section on Workstation Datasets.

 A limited number of files and volumes have been selected for both 2D and 3D seismic surveys and these are now downloadable for free through SARIG.
 These files have been selected on the basis of longest, most complete, best version and most recent data.

 Archive processed data in a seg-y format are available for most seismic lines recorded post 1975.
 Some earlier "analogue data" lines are available but this is the result of reprocessing and Analogue to Digital transcription of early analogue data.

-Due to the complexity of versions, reprocessing and poor standards of early data, DPC has prepared a series of Workstation Ready seg-y data sets based on a province basis.
+Due to the complexity of versions, reprocessing and poor standards of early data, DEM has prepared a series of Workstation Ready seg-y data sets based on a province basis.
 These data sets have been tied, adjusted and key attribute data added to assist the explorer with the complexities of data loading.
 For more information on these data sets see Workstation Datasets.

 Archive processed seg-y data for all open file 3D seismic surveys are available for purchase.
 Onshore 3D surveys have been recorded in South Australia since 1981 and over 100 surveys have now been recorded.
 The majority of these have been in the Cooper-Eromanga basin area.